Parents' fact file

 Even drinking to get drunk occasionally can have serious consequences as it increases risky behaviour.
 Teenagers who get drunk are far more likely to:

-- Be robbed – especially of cash, iPods and mobile phones
+– be robbed – especially of cash and mobile devices

-So always encourage your kids to look out for each other, plan how they are going to get home before going out and to keep enough money aside in case of emergencies.
+Always encourage your kids to look out for each other, plan how they are going to get home before going out, to keep their mobiles fully charged and switched on and to keep enough money aside in case of emergencies.

 If you have any questions regarding information on this site, please do contact email@example.com